kristinemlarson/gnssrefl/README.md

 - jax : JAXA, GPS + Glonass, within a few days, very reliable
 - gbm : GFZ Potsdam, multi-GNSS, not rapid
 - grg: French group, GPS, Galileo and Glonass, not rapid
+- gfr : GFZ rapid, GPS, Galileo and Glonass, since May 17 2021
 - wum : (disabled) Wuhan, multi-GNSS, not rapid

 It would be very helpful to add broadcast orbits for Galileo, Glonass, and Beidou.
 Based